fc883388/re2-wiki/Install.md

 <b>Quick links:</b> <a href='https://github.com/google/re2'>browse</a> | <a href='https://github.com/google/re2/commits/master'>changes</a>

-RE2 should install on any modern Unix clone with g++.
+RE2 should build and run on any modern Unix clone with GCC or Clang.

 <pre>
 git clone https://code.googlesource.com/re2<br>